 Global Ageing Network Excellence in Ageing Services Awards

-The Global Ageing Excellence in Ageing Services Award recognizes organizations and/or individuals for programs and services that are models of innovation and excellence and that contribute significantly to the quality of life of the individuals served.
-The Global Ageing Network is pleased to announce our 2019 Awards for Excellence Winners!
-Awards will be presented to all recipients at the upcoming Global Ageing Network Conference in Toronto, Canada in September 2019.
+The Global Ageing Excellence in Ageing Services Award recognized organizations and/or individuals for programs and services that are models of innovation and excellence and that contribute significantly to the quality of life of the individuals served.
+The Global Ageing Network announced and presented to the awardees at the Global Ageing Network Conference in Toronto, Canada in September 2019.

 Feros Care is a nonprofit organization, owned by the community, that offers quality aged and community care services.
 It offers a range of services to help to older persons living at home or in Feros residential villages.